dcnewman/RepRapFirmware/doc/RADDS-v1.5.md

 Use the Due's USB programming port for uploading firmware.
 This is the USB port closest to the Due board's power jack.
 Use the Due's native USB port for communication with the RepRapFirmware when it is running.
 The native USB port is configured to communicate at 115200 Baud.

+**Windows only**: you will need to install the driver files from the `Driver/` folder of this repository in order to communicate with the RepRapFirmware over USB.

 PanelDue